 In 2005, following the phenomenal success of the much-heralded four-year Guess Who reunion, Randy Bachman and Burton Cummings decided that the time was right to finally go out under their own names.
 Together as Bachman-Cummings, they starred and performed in the top-rated television concert special First Time Around, which aired throughout North America on CBC and PBS.
-Following its success, a DVD of the program was released, in addition to their platinum-selling album, Songbook (2006) and Jukebox (2007).
+Following its success, a DVD of the program was released, in addition to their platinum-selling album Songbook and Jukebox.
 The critically-acclaimed pair toured extensively throughout North America, including two coast-to-coast Canadian tours that drew in sold-out audiences.

-Known for his unwavering passion to create music, Randy Bachman started to work on a solo album with collaborations with friends Neil Young, Burton Cummings, the late Jeff Healey and Fred Turner.
+Known for his unwavering passion to create music, Randy Bachman started to work on a solo album, featuring collaborations with friends Neil Young, Burton Cummings, the late Jeff Healey and Fred Turner.

 The creative process took an unexpected turn: after many years of gentle prodding by music fans and industry aficionados, Randy Bachman and Fred Turner started working together again.
-After being apart for over 20 years, Bachman & Turner was born; the men at the heart of legendary band, Bachman-Turner Overdrive are back as a full-throttle rock machine.
+After being apart for over 20 years, Bachman & Turner was born; the men at the heart of legendary band, Bachman-Turner Overdrive were back as a full-throttle rock machine.
 Their studio album, which was released globaly in 2010, was stocked with great new tracks that seamlessly fit among their classic rock anthems.
-Bachman & Turner kicked off their world debut in Europe at Sweden Rock Festival and High Voltage Festival alongside some their contemporaries Aerosmith, Guns n’ Roses, ZZ Top, Styx, and Alice Cooper.
+Bachman & Turner kicked off their world debut in Europe at Sweden Rock Festival and High Voltage Festival alongside some their contemporaries, including Aerosmith, Guns n’ Roses, ZZ Top, Styx and Alice Cooper.

 In between their cross-Atlantic jaunts, Bachman & Turner met up with special guest Paul Shaffer to tape an electric performance – shot in HD and 3D - at a legendary New York City music venue.
 The live concert special aired on PBS and HDNet in spring 2012.
 The DVD, titled Live at the Roseland Ballroom, NYC, was certified gold by Music Canada only three weeks after its September 13, 2011 release.